The possible $K^{*}\Sigma^{*}$ molecular state: RESULTS AND DISCUSSIONS

 A detailed analysis shows that the $S$--$D$ wave mixing plays a crucial role in the formation of the bound state.
 Taking the case with isospin $I = 3/2$ and $\alpha = 2.4$, where a binding energy of $E = 18.988\,\mathrm{MeV}$ is obtained, as an example: when only the $S$-wave contribution is considered, a bound state with $E = 4.509\,\mathrm{MeV}$ appears at $\alpha = 2.4$; however, for the pure $D$-wave case, no bound state can be obtained at the same value of $\alpha$, and a bound state only emerges when $\alpha$ is increased to $\alpha = 7.852$.
 Furthermore, when the tensor force is switched off, no bound-state solution can be obtained in the pure $D$-wave channel.
 These results indicate that although the $S$-wave component provides the dominant contribution, the $S$--$D$ coupling significantly enhances the effective attraction, and that the tensor interaction plays a key role in stabilizing the bound state.

 The formation mechanism of the molecular state with $J^{P}=5/2^{-}$ follows the same pattern as that of the $J^{P}=3/2^{-}$ case.
 This feature extends to states involving different partial-wave couplings, including $J^{P}=3/2^{+}$, $J^{P}=5/2^{+}$, and $J^{P}=7/2^{+}$, in which the binding is dominated by lower partial waves, with the $P$--$F$ coupling providing an additional enhancement.
-By contrast, for higher partial-wave configurations with $J^{P}=7/2^{-}$ and $J^{P}=9/2^{\pm}$, where partial-wave mixing is negligible, the binding mechanism is governed predominantly by the tensor force together with the spin--orbit interaction.
-Taken together, these observations indicate that, when the system is driven solely by $\rho$, $\omega$, and $\pi$ exchanges, non-central forces become increasingly relevant as the total angular momentum grows, supplying the necessary attraction to generate bound states.
-This pattern offers valuable insight into the formation mechanism of high partial-wave molecular states and warrants further investigation in other systems.
+By contrast, for the higher partial-wave configurations with $J^{P}=7/2^{-}$ and $J^{P}=9/2^{\pm}$, where partial-wave mixing is negligible, the formation of the bound states is primarily driven by the attractive contribution from the non-central interaction.
+As an illustrative example, Fig.~\ref{hyug} presents the interaction potentials in the $I=1/2$, $J^P=9/2^{-}$ channel.
+It is evident that the total interaction potential (black solid curve) is sufficiently attractive to support a bound state, whereas the interaction potential including only the central potential and the centrifugal potential (red dashed curve) remains repulsive throughout the entire radial range.
+This comparison indicates that the non-central interaction provides the dominant attractive contribution required to overcome the centrifugal repulsion and generate the bound state in this channel.

 The states $N(2250)$ and $\Delta(2200)$ correspond to the $I=\tfrac{1}{2}$ channel with $J^{P}=9/2^{-}$, where only the ${}^{6}D$ contribution is included, and the $I=\tfrac{3}{2}$ channel with $J^{P}=7/2^{-}$, where both the ${}^{4}D$ and ${}^{6}D$ partial waves are considered.
 Within the present framework, both states can be understood as molecular states.
 From Table~\ref{c4}, it can be seen that in the $I=\tfrac{3}{2}$, $J^{P}=7/2^{-}$ channel, a bound state with binding energy $E=5.062~\mathrm{MeV}$ is obtained at $\alpha=2.04$.
 To reproduce the $\Delta(2200)$ state, the parameter $\alpha$ needs to be slightly increased to $2.10$.
 Similarly, a much larger value, $\alpha=3.51$ (not listed in Table~\ref{c4}), is required to interpret the $N(2220)$ as a $K^{*}\Sigma^{*}$ molecular state.